Master’s in Psychology

 But there are some distinctions between the two degrees:

-• Master of Arts in Psychology – Arts degrees reflect the traditional liberal arts approach to higher education.
+• Master of Arts in Psychology: Arts degrees reflect the traditional liberal arts approach to higher education.
 That is, they emphasize a broad exposure to social and cultural factors, development of critical thinking skills, and a generalist approach to the field.
-Students from all background are likely to thrive in MA programs.
+Students from all backgrounds are likely to thrive in MA programs.
 Discussion and debate are usually encouraged, with studies seen as a mutual exploration of the issues being taught.

-• Master of Science in Psychology – Degrees in the sciences tradition emphasize hard data and research.
-Coursework may involve more education in the neurological and physical processes affecting mental function, and look to assessment and treatment tools that are grounded in evidence-based results.
-Science programs may be better preparation for a future path to a PsyD or PhD in psychology.
+• Master of Science in Psychology: Degrees in the sciences tradition emphasize hard data and research.
+Coursework may involve more education in the neurological and physical processes affecting mental function, and look at assessment and treatment tools that are grounded in evidence-based results.
+Science programs may be a better preparation for a future path to a PsyD or PhD in psychology.

 Your Master’s Thesis Will Be The Centerpiece of Your Master’s Degree in Psychology Program